Diabetes: foot ulcers and amputations. | Canada Hyperbarics Skip to main content

 Study Limitations

-The systematic review's conclusions are dependent on the quality and heterogeneity of the 50 included systematic reviews and randomized controlled trials.
+The systematic review's conclusions are dependent on the quality and heterogeneity of the 50 included systematic reviews and randomised controlled trials.

 Was this summary helpful?